-DNS server changing can help to improve security, or speed up your connection.
+DNS server changing can help to improve security or speed up your connection.
 On phones, you can change the DNS server for Wi-Fi connections.
 You need to root your phone to change it for mobile data.
 Here we are describing How to change DNS server on Android.
-Changing DNS server could offer some benefits to you and your devices.
+Changing the DNS server could offer some benefits to you and your devices.

 People have noted to improved speed and reliability, and can also access geolocked websites and outmanoeuvre content filters.

 We are going to outline how you can change the DNS Server when connecting to networks using your Android devices.

 As we explained previous, the “address” of sites on the Web is essentially a series of numbers, and DNS (Domain Name System) is how your browser converts these names (such as www.google.com) into IP addresses.